Eyevinn/encore/README-eyevinn.md

 The master branch tracks the upstream master.
 No development should be done on this branch.

 ### Release branches
-This fork uses release branches, where each version a.b.c from upstream forms the basis for a branch `release-a.b.c` in this repository.
-New features/PR should be developed on the latest release branch.
+This fork uses release branches, where the active release branch, based on the latest version from upstreadm, is the `release` branch.
+Older release branches based on earlier upstream versions are named `release-a.b.c` where a.b.c is the upstream version the branch is based on.
+New features/PR should be developed on the `release` branch.

 ### Release versioning
-Releases in this repo follows a versioning scheme `a.b.c-d` where `a.b.c` would be the version of the current upstream release, and `d` would start at 1 for each release branch and then be incremented by one for each release from that branch.
+Releases in this repo follows a versioning scheme `a.b.c-d` where `a.b.c` would be the version of the upstream release, and `d` would start at 1 for each release branch and then be incremented by one for each release from that branch.

 ## Creating a new release
 1. Make sure all changes for the release are merged into the release branch
 2. Run `./gradlew clean build` to make sure everything builds correctly
+3. Updated the `RELEASENOTES-eyevinn.md` file to include relevant information about the release.
-3. Tag the head of the release branch with the new version `a.b.c-d` (See [Release versioning](#release-versioning) above)
+4. Tag the head of the release branch with the new version `x.y.z-d` (See [Release versioning](#release-versioning) above)
-4. Push the tag to the remote repository.
+5. Push the tag to the remote repository.
 The project will be built and a release created automatically.
-5. Edit the description of the release on GitHub to include relevant information about the release.
+6. Edit the description of the release on GitHub to include relevant information about the release.

 ## Keeping in sync with upstream
-When a new version is released in the upstream repository, new release branch based on the latest upstream release should be created.
-This release branch should include all changes from the previous release branch that are not included in the new upstream release.
-This can be done either by using `git rebase` or `git cherry-pick`, both methods are describe below.
+When a new version is released in the upstream repository, a branch `release-a.b.c` (where a.b.c is the previous release version) should be created off of the current `release` branch.
+The `release` branch should then be updated to track the new upstream release, and should include any changes from the previous release that are not included in the new release.
+This can be done either by using `git rebase` or `git cherry-pick`.
+Both methods are describe below, git rebase is the preferred method.

-### New release branch with `git cherry-pick`
+### New release branch with `git rebase`  (for new upstream version x.y.z)
 1. Pull the changes from upstream into this repositories `master` branch.
-2. Create a new branch off of `master` called `release-a.b.c`, where `a.b.c` is the new upstream release version.
+2. Create a new branch `release-a.b.c` off of `release` where `a.b.c` is the **previous** upstream release version.
-3. Use `git cherry-pick` to transfer all changes from the previous release branch that are not included in the new upstrem release to the new release branch
+3. Use `git rebase` to rebase `release` branch onto `master`.
+4. Push the `release` branch to the remote repository `git push -f`.
-4. Create a new release `va.b.c-1`.
+5. Create a new release `vx.y.z-1`. from teh `release` branch.
-5. Update repository setting so that new branch is the default branch

-### New release branch with `git rebase`
+### New release branch with `git cherry-pick` (for new upstream version x.y.z)
 1. Pull the changes from upstream into this repositories `master` branch.
-2. Create a new branch off of the previous release branch called `release-a.b.c`, where `a.b.c` is the new upstream release version.
+2. Create a new branch `release-a.b.c` off of `release` where `a.b.c` is the **previous** upstream release version.
+3. Reset `release` to point to master: `git reset --hard master`. _**Warning: this is a destructive operation, so make sure you have performed the previous step first to preserve the previous release branch**_
-3. Use `git rebase` to reabse the new release branch onto `master`.
+4. Use `git cherry-pick` to transfer all changes from the previous release branch `release-a.b.c` that are not included in the new upstrem release to the new release branch
+5. Push the `release` branch to the remote repository `git push -f`.
-4. Create a new release `va.b.c-1`.
+6. Create a new release `vx.y.z-1` from the `release` branch.
-5. Update repository setting so that new branch is the default branch

 ## Contributing to this fork
 To contribute a new feature, bug fix etc based on this repository, follow the steps below.
 Breaking changes, and changes to default behaviour should be avoided if possible.
 Also see the [general contribution guidelines](CONTRIBUTING.adoc).

-1. Create a branch from the lastest release branch
+1. Create a branch from the `release` branch
 2. Implement your changes
 3. Unless there is a specific reason not to, squash your changes into a single commit
 4. Make sure your commit messages are in accordance with the [general contribution guidelines](CONTRIBUTING.adoc),